 Cancellations, Substitutions and Deferrals

-Requests to send a substitute to attend the designated program must be submitted in writing up to 3 days prior to the program.
+Requests to send a substitute to attend the designated program must be submitted in writing by 5 pm EST up to 3 business days prior to the program.
 A Substitute must submit her/his admissions forms and subject to the approval of the Harvard Law School Admissions Committee, the registration fee will be transferred from the registered participant to the substitute without penalty.

-Requests for a deferral must be submitted in writing up to 3 days prior to the program to be granted; if granted a deferral fee of $500 will be assessed.
-Deferrals are only granted once to the next program date (i.e. If an attendee is accepted to the May program, they may defer to the next following September program).
+Requests for a deferral must be submitted in writing up to 3 days prior to the program, and no later than 5 pm, to be granted; if granted a deferral fee of $500 will be assessed.
+Deferrals are only granted once to the next program date (i.e. If an attendee is accepted to the Spring program, they may defer to the following Fall program).
 Once a deferral has been granted, cancellations are subject to full payment regardless of when notice is received.

 The Teaching Team

 Our core faculty are members of the Harvard Law School faculty – distinguished academicians, educators, researchers, authors, and practitioners in their respective fields.
 Representing various disciplines, they are close to practice through relationships with law firm leaders and through personal involvement as consultants for top firms around the world.

 Please click on faculty names below for biographical information.